pingswept/me30-website/content/logistics/syllabus.md

 ## Office hours

+* Kristen: Fridays 3-5 PM in Nolop (except NOT on Fri.
+Sep.
+12)
-* TBD
+* Zosia: TBD

-Brandon: is usually in Nolop 9 AM to 5 PM, unless he's teaching class or in a meeting, or it's a weekend
+* Brandon: is usually in Nolop 9 AM to 5 PM, unless he's teaching class or in a meeting, or it's a weekend

 Please reach out to Kristen, Brandon, or Zosia if you want to make a separate appointment for help.